rachfop/takomo-docs/docs/organizations/policies.md

 In this example we have service control and backup policies.

-- The AWS managed policy **FullAWSAccess** is attached to the **Root** and therefore inherited by all other organizational units and member accounts.
+- The AWS managed policy **FullAWSAccess** is attached to the **Root** and also attached to all other organizational units and member accounts.
 - The organization master account **999999999999** is put into **Root/Master** because we don't want to apply any additional policies to it.
 - **Root/Applications** is the parent of two organizational units that host the two application environments, and has **AllowedRegions** service control policy attached to it.
 This policy could set the allowed regions for the application environments and their member accounts.
 - Finally, the production account **888888888888** has **Production** service control policy, maybe containing some strict restrictions, attached directly to it.